 Terra Stablecoin Collapse

-TerraUSD, also referred to as "UST," is a type of cryptocurrency known as a "stablecoin."
-According to its issuer, it uses an algorithm to peg its value to the US dollar and maintain stability.
+TerraUSD (UST), is a type of cryptocurrency known as a "stablecoin."
+According to its issuer, it used an algorithm to peg its value to the U.S. dollar and maintain stability.

 Cryptocurrency is often thought of as an unregulated investment instrument, not subject to the rules that regulate transactions in stocks or commodities.
-In reality, issuers of cryptocurrency must comply with many of the same laws as other types of investments.
+In reality, cryptocurrency issuers and exchanges must comply with many of the same laws as other types of investments.

 Learn more about what EKO can do for you.